 ©Frank - stock.adobe.com

-Mondello is one of the most popular beaches on the Palermo coast, with fine sand and transparent seas reminiscent of the Caribbean.
+Mondello is one of the most popular beaches in Sicily, and on the Palermo coast, with fine sand and transparent seas reminiscent of the Caribbean.
 The former fishing village is home to a pretty little harbour, with its wooden boats in local colours.
 There are several bars and restaurants along the beach and the area is popular for octopus fishing.

 The Spiaggia delle Dune at Porto Pino in southern Sardinia, nestled between pine and juniper trees, is famous for its brilliant white sand and its dunes, which are some of the tallest on the island.
 You can also find pink sand creeks, lagoons and ponds populated by pink flamingos.